 Tiles made of natural stone offer durability and the beauty of color variation, but they are also the most expensive option.
 The types of natural stone are:

 Slate is a fine-grained, metamorphic rock, commonly derived from sedimentary rock shale.
-Best suited for floors, walkways, roofing, kitchen countertops and wet bars, slate shades within the same color family often vary widely.
-Slate usually require two types of sealants before grouting: one to clog the tiny pores in the stone and another one as a protective layer.
+Best suited for floors, walkways, roofing, kitchen countertops, and wet bars, slate shades within the same color family often vary widely.
+Slate usually requires two types of sealants before grouting: one to clog the tiny pores in the stone and another one as a protective layer.

 Travertine is a variety of limestone formed in pools by the precipitation of hot mineral-rich spring water.
 It’s another form of marble that’s less dense and highly porous.
 Travertine can have a honed, unfinished surface, or the holes can be filled and then polished to a high gloss.
 It’s best-used in entry walls, floors, fireplace surrounds, vanities, shower walls, tub decks, and mosaics.
 It is not recommended for kitchen or wet-bar countertops because it can be easily stained and scratched.
 Travertine requires more care than granite as some cleaning products can be destructive to its surface, but it costs less than other natural stone products.